 Search results: Bing

-Ecosia is unique on our list in that it donates a portion of profits to charity and is strictly focused on planting trees.
+Ecosia is a unique private search engine on our list in that it donates a portion of profits to charity and is strictly focused on planting trees.
 It is based in Germany and claims to be a private search engine.
 However, some of the things it does make it unsuitable for our main list of truly private search engines.

 One issue is that Ecosia collects all search queries and then anonymizes this data after seven days.
 Another is that they do a fair amount of data collecting through website analytics, including your IP address, browser agent, location, and more.